syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 ## Crosshair

-[ChartCrossHair](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartCrosshair.html) behavior is used to view the values at mouse point or touch contact point.
-By moving mouse over the chart or taping the chart area, corresponding value will be displayed as tooltip in the axis.
+The [ChartCrossHair](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartCrosshair.html) behavior is used to view the values at mouse point or touch contact point.
+By hovering the mouse over the chart or taping the chart area, the corresponding value will be displayed as tooltip in the axis.

 ### Properties

-The following properties are used to customize the appearance of [Crosshair](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Crosshair.html).
+The following properties are used to customize the appearance of [crosshair](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Crosshair.html).

 <table>
 <tr>